Djibouti: Foreign military presence

 The French Forces remained present in Djibouti when the territory gained independence, first as part of a provisional protocol of June 1977 laying down the conditions for the stationing of French forces, constituting a defense agreement.
 A new defence cooperation treaty between France and Djibouti was signed in Paris on 21 December 2011.
 It entered into force on 1 May 2014.
 By that treaty and its security clause, France reaffirmed its commitment to the independence and territorial integrity of the Republic of Djibouti.
 As well before independence, in 1962, a French Foreign Legion unit, the 13th Demi-Brigade of the Foreign Legion (13 DBLE) was transferred from Algeria to Djibouti to form the core of the French garrison there.
-On 31 July 2011, the (13 DBLE) left Djibouti to the United Arab Emirates.
+On 31 July 2011, the demi-brigade left Djibouti to the United Arab Emirates.

 Djibouti's strategic location by the Bab-el-Mandeb Strait, which separates the Gulf of Aden from the Red Sea and controls the approaches to the Suez Canal, has made it a desirable location for foreign military bases.
 Camp Lemonnier was abandoned by the French and later leased to the United States Central Command in September 2002.
 The lease was renewed in 2014 for another 20 years.
-The country also hosts the only overseas Chinese support base and the only overseas Japanese military base.
 The Italian National Support Military Base is also located in Djibouti.
+The country also hosts the only overseas Japanese military base and Chinese support base.

+The United States Department of Defense has accused the Chinese of targeting U.S. military aircraft with a high-powered laser near its Chinese military base in Djibouti.

 The hosting of foreign military bases is an important part of Djibouti's economy.
-The United States pays $63 million a year to rent Camp Lemonnier, France and Japan each pay about $30 million a year, and China pays $20 million a year.
-The lease payments added up to more than 5% of Djibouti's GDP of US$2.3 billion in 2017.
+The United States pays $63 million a year to rent Camp Lemonnier, France and Japan each pay about $30 million a year respectively, and China pays $20 million a year.
+The lease payments added up to more than 5% of Djibouti's total GDP of US$2.3 billion in 2017.

-China has, in recent times, stepped up its military presence in Africa, with ongoing plans to secure an even greater military presence in Djibouti specifically.
-China's presence in Djibouti is tied to strategic ports to ensure the security of Chinese assets.
-Djibouti's strategic location makes the country prime for an increased military presence.